-The Atacama Desert is the perfect place for stargazing due to its high altitude, lack of pollution, and almost no clouds.
-These are the ideal conditions to ogle at the abundance of stars that are rarely seen in other parts of the world.
+The Atacama Desert is the perfect place for stargazing due to its high altitude, lack of air and light pollution, and near complete absence of clouds.
+These are the ideal conditions to ogle at the stars that are rarely seen in other parts of the world.

 Hiking in Patagonia

 A hiker’s playground, Torres Del Paine is the perfect outdoor escape.
-With towering peaks, groaning glaciers, forested valleys, and crystal clear lakes, Patagonia has plenty of activities for travellers within its uniquely untouched and pristine landscape.
+With towering peaks, groaning glaciers, forested valleys, and crystal clear lakes, Patagonia has plenty of activities for travellers within its pristine landscape.

 Essential Chilean Foods to Try